adolfopa/racket-json-mapping/README.md

 You can read it easily with the `json` package, but mapping the Jsexpr to the final representation of the data in your application requires a moderate ammount of boilerplate.
-This package tries to minimize the amount of code you have to write to map between jsexprs and regular Racket structs.
+With the `json-mapping` package, you simply declare the "shape" of your data, and it will generate the necessary code to map from Racket data to jsexpr and viceversa.

     (require json)
     (require json-mapping)